Roshan-Francis/hangman/README.md

 ```
 ### 🎯 How to Play

-1️⃣ The game selects a random word.
+1️⃣ The game selects a random word.<br />
-2️⃣ Guess one letter at a time.
+2️⃣ Guess one letter at a time.<br />
-3️⃣ Incorrect guesses reduce your attempts.
+3️⃣ Incorrect guesses reduce your attempts.<br />
-4️⃣ Solve the word before running out of tries!
+4️⃣ Solve the word before running out of tries!<br />

 ### 🛠️ Technologies Used
 Flutter 🦋